IMAGINARY/kiosk-browser/README.md

   for further insights on the subject.

 ## Building redistributable files
-You need to install a NodeJS version that comes with `npx`.
+You need to install a NodeJS and `npm`.
 Running
 ```
-npx yarn install
+npm install
-npx yarn run dist
+npm run dist
 ```
 will create the redistributable files for your current platform.
 Build results are placed in `dist`.